If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be

-If British Gas sold you a tariff in any Sainsbury's store, or at London's Westfield shopping centre in Shepherd's Bush, between Feb 2011 and Mar 2013, you may have been mis-sold.
-Customers of Sainsbury's Energy were also mis-sold - as British Gas supplies its gas and electricity.
+If British Gas sold you a tariff in any Sainsbury's store, or at London's Westfield shopping centre in Shepherd's Bush, between Feb 2011 and Mar 2013, you may have been mis-sold to.
+Customers of Sainsbury's Energy were also mis-sold to - as British Gas supplies its gas and electricity.

 At stores between the dates above, British Gas mis-sold tariffs to more than 4,000 customers.
 Its staff exaggerated claims about how much customers could save by switching to British Gas.

 Staff also gave incorrect tariff comparisons.
 They compared deals where people paid quarterly, which is pricier, to deals where you pay by monthly direct debit, which is cheaper.
 Many customers mis-sold to ended up paying more than if they'd stayed with their old supplier.

 British Gas has put together a £1m compensation package.
 Here's how it breaks down:

 - £400,000 paid to customers it contacted directly.
 This was comprised of around £350,000 for Sainsbury's Energy customers and £50,000 for British Gas customers.

 - £170,000 paid to those it couldn't contact.
 This was made up of about £140,000 for Sainsbury's Energy and £30,000 for British Gas customers.

 - As British Gas couldn't reach 1,300 ex-customers it thinks were affected, and because it didn't tell people it's a partner of Sainsbury's Energy, it's paid about £430,000 to the British Gas Trust.
 The trust gives grants to applicants to help pay utility bills.

 Did you switch to E.on via a sales rep in 2010-2013?

 Anyone who switched to E.on on the doorstep or via a call centre sales rep between June 2010 and Dec 2013 may be able to get compensation.

 You could be due a share of a £20 million payout after the energy giant was found guilty of mis-selling on a massive scale.

 The firm failed to train and monitor staff properly.
 This meant when sales staff phoned or doorstepped customers, between June 2010 and December 2013 they were giving the wrong estimates of possible savings.